I can remember as clearly as if it was yesterday, sitting in the dining room of our family home, staring at the plaque on the wall.

 We also need faith in ourselves.

-Without an element of faith, hope will not be realised.
+Without an element of faith our hopes and dreams will not be realised.

 Hope Begets Hope

 Once we start thinking about things we hope to achieve, or hope to happen, we can begin to look beyond our diseases, beyond our worrying circumstances.

 We can begin to connect with who we are, who we were and who we want to be.